UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 #### QoL Changes:
 - Faster NPCs.
 - Smaller HUD.
-- No reload notification.
+- No "reload" notification.
 - Ammo drops are now based on your missing ammo.
 - Anointment Re-roll Cost lowered to 150 Eridium.
 - Reduced the drops to anything other to your class.
 - Increased the chances of getting uniques out of the Earl's Vendor & removed greens.
-- Always Visible Challenge Icons on the map (DLC1 Excluded).
+- Always visible challenge Icons on the map (DLC 1 Excluded).
 - Some animations speed has been increased.
 - Easier explaination of which trials is which.